avishj/VTopBulkDownloader/README.md

 - The courses are named as `<Course Name> - <Course Code> - <Course Type>`.
 - Question papers are named as `<Index> - Question - <DA Name>.<File Extension>`.
 - Solution papers are named as `<Index> - Solution - <DA Name>.<File Extension>`.
--
+- Logs are stored as `<DateTime of Execution>.log`.
+- The `output.json` file holds the metadata of all the semesters.
+- The `semester.json` file holds the metadata of the semester and all the courses for a chosen semester.
-- `course.json` holds the metadata of the course.
+- The `course.json` file holds the metadata of the course and all the assignments for a chosen course.

+### Metadata

+- `course.json`:
     - `serialNumber`: The serial number of the course. (eg. 1)
     - `classNumber`: The class number of the course. (eg. VL2020210106391)
     - `courseCode`: The course code of the course. (eg. CHY1701)